pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="POWER">

 <p><span class="speaker" data-speaker="POWER">MR. POWER</span>: I am sorry to revert back to the question
-before that, but as regards the matter of cost, in the reply <span style="page" id="page114">[p.114]</span> to the preliminary memorandum, under suggestions, I quoted from a letter of mine regarding the photographing of the Public Record Office index, some 15,000 volumes.
+before that, but as regards the matter of cost, in the reply <span class="page" id="page114">[p.114]</span> to the preliminary memorandum, under suggestions, I quoted from a letter of mine regarding the photographing of the Public Record Office index, some 15,000 volumes.
 That might be a typical case in point and give some idea of cost.
 That